 7.7 Progress reporting

-Each working level group is responsible for providing written reports of its meetings to its parent SG/WP or SC/WG following normal procedures.
+Each Working Level Group is responsible for providing written reports of its meetings to its parent SG/WP or SC/WG following normal procedures.
 These reports should summarize the results of the meeting including agreements reached, areas identified for further study, the status of collaborative progress, and projected upcoming milestones (see 5.2).

-These reports, or appropriate extracts, should be conveyed to the other working level group using the normal liaison procedure.
+These reports, or appropriate extracts, should be conveyed to the other Working Level Group using the normal liaison procedure.
 Meeting reports should contain sufficient information to enable the collaborative work to mutually progress in both organizations as effectively as possible.

 7.8 Liaisons